bbauska/UC-Davis-Inter-jQuery/README.md

 sure you put it in the right place, don&apos;t make my mistake.
-In the setup, the turn functioning, we throw the dice, so that one starts set up the turn, set up the turn, throws the dice once the turn has been set up, and you click the \"roll\" the button thing there.
+In the setup, the turn functioning, we throw the dice, so that one starts set up the turn, set up the turn, throws the dice once the turn has been set up, and you click the &quot;roll&quot; the button thing there.
 Let&apos;s see what that gives us.
 Let&apos;s save this and come over here and test it.
 Now, if I refresh and randomly pick a player that can roll the dice, oops, error, file not found, 6die.jpgalt.
 I can see right here that I forgot